RSHE Information Page

 RSHE stands for Relationships, Sex and Health Education.
-It is now compulsory in primary schools and will be taught at Wanstead Church School from September 2021.
+It is now compulsory in primary schools and is taught at Wanstead Church School from September 2021.
 Relationships and Health lessons are compulsory in the curriculum, but parents continue to reserve the right to withdraw their child from Sex Education lessons if they would prefer.
-Details of how to withdraw your child are in the draft policy (below).
+Details of how to withdraw your child are in the policy (below).

-Relationships and Health lessons will be taught in place of the existing PSHE lessons, which will be called “Wellbeing and Wellness” lessons from September 2021.
-The Relationships and Health curriculum will also be covered in Science lessons, in everyday classroom experiences and in Collective Worship.
+Relationships and Health lessons are taught in place of the existing PSHE lessons, which are called “Wellbeing and Wellness” lessons from September 2021.
+The Relationships and Health curriculum is also covered in Science lessons, in everyday classroom experiences and in Collective Worship.
 Parents and children won’t notice much difference as Wanstead Church School has always taught these aspects of the curriculum explicitly, particularly due to our Christian nature as a school.

 Sex Education will continue to be taught in a set week in the summer term.
 Again, you won’t notice much difference in these lessons to how things have been taught in the past, although we will be introducing some scientific language to the children at an earlier stage, in line with the new syllabus.

-The school will be following the Redbridge recommended syllabus for teaching RSHE.
+The school is following the Redbridge recommended syllabus for teaching RSHE.

 The school has purchased the Jigsaw scheme, which is a high quality, highly recommended scheme that many schools use.
-This will support the teachers in ensuring quality teaching of Relationships and Health Education through consistent resourcing.
+This supports the teachers in ensuring quality teaching of Relationships and Health Education through consistent resourcing.

 The school will continue to use the Teaching with Confidence resources for Sex Education, which have been used in the past, supplemented with the new Jigsaw resources.